rolandproud/echoLayer/README.md

 # echoLayer

-A echogram classification module for pyEcholab
+An echogram classification module for pyEcholab